parashift-ag/old-ubuntu-tesseract-4/README.md

 # Ubuntu Tesseract 4

-This Dockerfile contains the dependencies needed to run tesseract 4 and other machine learning libraries
+This Dockerfile contains the dependencies needed to run tesseract 4 and python machine learning libraries